FreymundDeveloper/Generic-Catalog/README.md

 ## Running the app

-**Obs 1**: Make sure the Backend is running before starting the Frontend, otherwise bugs may occur.
+**Obs 1**: Make sure the Backend is running before starting the Frontend, otherwise bugs may occur;
 **Obs 2**: Front-end tests return console errors, related to route calls.
-However, they do not affect the integrity of the tests (they are just basic rendering tests).
+However, they do not affect the integrity of the tests (they are just basic rendering tests);
+**Obs 3**: Don't forget to install dependencies, both backend and frontend.

 ```bash
 # Installation